aridoza/foundational-java/Concurrency/concurrency1.md

 > Check: Turn to a partner and discuss the problem.
 What might some solutions be?

-You **could** say each philosopher should pick up the fork on their left and then the one on the right.
+You could say each philosopher should pick up the fork on their left and then the one on the right.
 However, what would happen if they all start at the exact same time?
 Each will be waiting forever for the right fork.
 That's "deadlock" — the application just stops and waits forever.

-Let's say they apply an additional strategy: If we don't receive a fork after one minute, we'll put our fork down, wait 10 seconds, and try again.
-That can **also** fail — if they all put down their forks at the same time, when they start again, they'll be in the same boat.
+Let's say they apply an additional strategy: If we don't receive another fork after one minute, we'll put our current fork down, wait 10 seconds, and try again.
+That can **also** fail: If they all put down their forks at the same time, when they start again, they'll be in the same boat.
 That's "livelock" — the application is moving, but it can't proceed.

 Another approach?
 You can introduce an arbiter — a waiter.
 To pick up the forks, a philosopher must ask permission from the waiter.
 Putting down a fork is always allowed.
 The waiter gives permission to only one philosopher at a time until the philosopher has picked up both of their forks.
 The waiter can be implemented as a mutex.